-Class tensions have settled over life in San Francisco like a dreary fog.
-Teachers, cooks and musicians are packing their bags as high-rises with two-bedroom apartments renting for $6,000 per month open their doors.
+The friction is particularly acute in San Francisco, where the median household income of $73,000 is almost 50% higher than the U.S. average.
 A combination of exploding wealth and limited space has led to an affordability crisis.
 Much of the angst among the have-nots is directed toward the region’s booming tech sector, which is attracting well-paid workers who once settled around San Jose and now regard the City by the Bay as the only place to be.
+San Francisco is choosing the new Tech class over long-term residents, one protest flyer reads.
+SF for the people, not for Google! reads another.
 City leaders, meanwhile, are trying to make peace among the deep-rooted residents who made the neighborhoods what they are and the tech companies that are making the economy hum.

 The signs of change are everywhere on Market Street, the grand but blighted artery running through the heart of the city.
 Graffiti and shuttered storefronts are followed by cafés offering $65 beers aged in Chianti barrels.
 Billboards promising quick check cashing give way to sleek ads for luxury apartments where residents can summon a valet via touchscreen to fetch their cars.
 Construction cranes swing through the sky above yet-to-be-built high-rises, as homeless people push their carts on the sidewalks below.
 Where the thoroughfare hits 10th Street, there flies a familiar blue bird.
 Twitter relocated to the Mid-Market area in 2012 after receiving a controversial tax break.
 So this gentrifying neighborhood is where the company was based during its IPO last November, when an estimated 1,600 people, many of them Bay Area residents, became instant millionaires.
 Since Twitter moved in, its local staff has nearly doubled to 1,500.